The skies continued with a light overcast in the morning. We looked

 Boya Lake provincial park campsite

-The evening was lovely and because the days were quickly getting longer the further north we ventured, there was plenty of time to explore the lake with the canoe.
+The evening was lovely and because the days were getting longer the further north we went there was plenty of time to explore the area.
 The colours of this lake amaze us each visit, rain or shine or in spring or fall.
-As well, there are numerous islands to explore and meander around.
+As well, there are numerous islands to explore.

 From the shore of campsite #30, our favourite site in the campground.